-For the reporting period September 2022 - August 2023, Character Options' gross carbon footprint equates to 302.9 tCO2e.
-Here electricity is the biggest contributor at 50% (152.3 tCO2e), followed by gas at 42% (126.8 tCO2e).
-LPG, company car emissions and electricity for EVs then contribute more minimally at 3% (7.8 tCO2e), 3% (8.6 tCO2e) and 2% (7.4 tCO2e).
+For the reporting period 1 September 2023 - 31 August 2024, Character Options' gross carbon footprint equated to 251 tCO2e.
+Gas has now become the biggest contributor to its carbon emissions at 48% (120.3 tCO2e), followed by electricity at 44% (110.7 tCO2e).
+LPG, company car emissions and electricity for electric vehicles (EVs) contribute more minimally at 2% (4.9 tCO2e), 3% (6.5 tCO2e) and 3% (8.9 tCO2e) respectively.

-As Character Options' purchase 100% renewable electricity, under the market-based methodology, the associated emissions can be reported as zero.
-With this considered, the net emissions are lower at 151 tCO2e and natural gas therefore becomes the main contributor at 84%.
-It is worth noting that as EVs are also charged offsite, there are still emissions associated with the electricity from this, onsite charging has however been accounted for.
-Whilst the gross emissions have increased by 16% since the FYE August 2022, the net emissions have reduced by 15 tCO2e to 151 tCO2e for the FYE August 2023.
+As Character Options purchases 100% renewable electricity, under the market-based methodology, the associated emissions can be reported as zero.
+With this considered, the net emissions are lower at 141 tCO2e and natural gas usage has also reduced by 5% but the resultant effect was to see it become the main contributor at 86%.
+It is worth noting that, as EVs are also charged offsite, there are still emissions associated with the electricity from this, onsite charging has however been accounted for.
+Whilst the gross emissions have decreased by 17% since the FY 31 August 2023, the net emissions have also reduced by 10 tCO2e to 141 tCO2e for the FY 31 August 2024.